njit-jerse/specimin/README.md

-# TypeSlice: a specification slicer
+# TypeSlice: a type-directed slicer

-This document describes **TypeSlice** (SPECIfication SLICEr).
+This document describes **TypeSlice**, a "type-directed" slicer that is designed to preserve the compile-time semantics of a program, from the point of view of a typechecker.
-TypeSlice's goal is, given a Java Program *P* and a set of methods or fields in that program *M*, produce an independently-compilable version of *P* that contains (1) the body of each method or initializer of each field in *M* and (2) as little else as possible while preserving the specifications (i.e., the signatures of methods, the structure of classes, etc.) used by anything in *M*.
+That is, TypeSlice's goal is, given a Java Program *P* and a set of methods or fields in that program *M*, produce an independently-compilable version of *P* that contains (1) the body of each method or initializer of each field in *M* and (2) as little else as possible while preserving the types (i.e., the signatures of methods, the structure of classes, etc.) used by anything in *M*.